How to Auto Fit Row Height in Excel (5 Useful Ways)

 Read More: How to Change & Restore Default Row Height in Excel

-Why Excel AutoFit is Not Functioning?
+Why Excel AutoFit Is Not Functioning?

 The possible reasons for Excel AutoFit feature is not working are:

 • The AutoFit feature also won’t work if you have applied the Wrap Text feature in your cells.
-You have to manually set the row height for such cases.
+The text wrap will overwrite values that would make the cell’s contents not fit the new size.

 Download Practice Workbook